 Liver transplant surgery is an optional treatment for people with MSUD.
 The BCKAD enzyme that causes MSUD is located in the liver.
 Because of this, some children with MSUD have had liver transplantation surgery (removal of their liver and replacement with a donor liver) to treat their MSUD symptoms.

 This major surgical procedure is associated with risks, and individuals who have had a liver transplant must take medication for the rest of their lives to prevent their body from rejecting the donor liver.
 However, successful liver transplantation cures people of their MSUD symptoms.

 What happens when MSUD is treated?

 With prompt and lifelong treatment, children with MSUD often have healthy lives with typical growth and development.
-Early treatment can help prevent brain damage and mental retardation.
+Early treatment can help prevent brain damage and intellectual disabilities.

 Even with treatment, some children still develop swelling of the brain or have episodes of metabolic crisis.
 Children who have repeated metabolic crises may develop permanent brain damage.
-This can cause lifelong learning problems, mental retardation or spasticity.
+This can cause lifelong learning problems, intellectual disabilities or spasticity.

 What causes the BCKAD enzymes to be absent or not working correctly?

 Genes tell the body to make various enzymes.
 People with MSUD have a pair of genes that do not work correctly.
 Because of these gene changes, the BCKAD enzymes do not work properly or are not made at all.